This is an open brief which allows me to choose my own data to visualise.

 In some big cities in China, people need to wear masks on a daily basis, and they seem to get used to it.
 I thought it was only in a few extremely busy cities but soon realised I was wrong when travelling in Europe last Christmas (2016).
 I came across a foggy day in Krakow, where I got sick after one day staying outdoor.
-But my friend travelled with me told me that kind of air condition is very common in her home city in China.
-I suddenly realised how serious the problem is, from the feeling of my body, and started to imagine how helpless it is when someone has to live in such environment for years.
+But my friend travelled with me told me that kind of air condition is very common in her home city of China.
+I suddenly realised how serious the problem is, from the feeling of my body, and started to imagine how helpless it is when someone has to live in such an environment for years.
 Therefore, I have chosen this topic and wish I could share what I have experienced.

 Data Used: Air Pollution Level (PM2.5 PM10)